nim-lang/Nim/doc/nimc.rst

 The ``_r`` suffix is used for release builds, ``_d`` is for debug builds.

 This makes it easy to delete all generated files.
-Files generated in this directory follow a naming logic which you can read about in the `Nim Backend Integration document
-<backends.html#nimcache-naming-logic>`_.

 The ``--nimcache``
 `compiler switch <nimc.html#command-line-switches>`_ can be used to